 Medicine Bow-Routt National Forest in the Snowy Range mountains almost needs its own itinerary.
 It is the destination for unparalleled hiking, wildlife viewing, fishing, and a host of other outdoor activities.
 With scores of trails and ample parking, there is easy access to this breathtaking wilderness.
 Pristine mountain lakes, stunning views, and rugged landscapes await.
 For more information on how to best explore this area see the Medicine Bow-Routt National Forest webpage.

-Without a doubt, Laramie and the surrounding area have plenty of great opportunities for day trips and exploring, while still maintaining social distancing.
-Keep in mind these fun and safe destinations to beat the quarantine blues.
+Without a doubt, Laramie and the surrounding area have plenty of great opportunities for day trips and exploring in open spaces

 Note: Leah Veinbergs is an independent writer and the author of the blog Two Little Time.
 She is contracted by Visit Laramie.
 Views and opinions expressed here are her own and do not reflect those of the Albany County Tourism Board.